llmonpy/llmonpy-blog/docs/ai-moat.md

 consistent responses from the LLM.
 The key to climbing the learning curve is to generate examples of good responses to requests.
 You can use the good responses to provide examples to the LLM in a prompt, which has been shown to make a dramatic difference in the quality and consistency of the responses.
-When you have enough good responses, you can use them to fine tune a small model to generate responses faster, cheaper and with higher quality than a general large model.
+When you have enough good responses, you can use them to fine tune a small model to generate responses faster, cheaper and with higher quality than a generalist large model.
 The most useful form of good responses is Question, Best Answer, Worse Answer -- **QBaWa** for short.
 You can use the best answers for examples in a prompt and both best and worse answers to fine tune a model using the latest techniques that improve quality and lower costs of training.